 Shares of the Funds are bought and sold at their net asset value next determined after the purchase or redemption order is received in good order.
 There is no sales charge imposed by the Funds.
-For the Large Cap Equity Fund, the net asset value is determined each Business Day at the close of the regular trading session of the New York Stock Exchange (normally 4:00 p.m., Eastern Time).
+For the Large Cap Equity Fund, the net asset value is determined each Business Day at the close of the regular trading session of the New York Stock Exchange (normally 4:00 p.m, Eastern Time).
 As used in this Prospectus, for the Large Cap Equity Fund, the term "Business Day" means any day on which The Northern Trust Company and the New York Stock Exchange are both open for business.
 The Large Cap Equity Fund does not price its shares on days when the New York Stock Exchange is closed for trading.
-For the Ultra Short Mortgage Fund and the Ultrashort Financing Fund, the net asset value is determined each Business Day as of the close of the regular trading session of the U.S. Bond Market (normally 4:00 p.m.
+For the Ultrashort Financing Fund, the net asset value is determined each Business Day as of the close of the regular trading session of the U.S. Bond Market (normally 4:00 p.m.
 ET).
-As used in this Prospectus, for the Ultra Short Mortgage Fund and the Ultrashort Financing Fund, the term "Business Day" means any day on which The Northern Trust Company and the U.S. Bond Market (as determined by the Securities Industry and Financial Markets Association) are both open for business.
-The Ultra Short Mortgage Fund and the Ultrashort Financing Fund do not price their shares on days when the U.S. Bond Market is closed for trading.
+As used in this Prospectus, for the Ultrashort Financing Fund, the term "Business Day" means any day on which The Northern Trust Company and the U.S. Bond Market (as determined by the Securities Industry and Financial Markets Association) are both open for business.
+The Ultrashort Financing Fund does not price its shares on days when the U.S. Bond Market is closed for trading.